 5. Learn about the start of the Revolutionary War: Minute Man National Historic Park in Lexington and Concord, Massachusetts is spread throughout both towns.
 There are about twelve buildings in total, six of which visitors can explore.
 Two Visitors Centers provide good background on the history of the war and display numerous artifacts.
 There’s a Junior Ranger program children can complete, as well as child friendly activities, demonstrations, and tours offered each day.
 The six mile Recreation Trail is a great way to explore the grounds.
 There are some locations you will need to drive to and there is plenty of parking lots at various spots.
 Don’t forget to get your National Parks passport stamped.
 The only part of the park that charges a fee is The Wayside.
 Two other historic sites that are fun to explore (there are fees to visit) include nearby Walden Pond and Louisa May Alcott’s Orchard House.

 6. Eat chocolate: Lake Champlain Chocolate Factory Tour in Burlington, Vermont is a yummy way to learn all about the chocolate making process.
 The thirty minute, seated tour is offered on weekends and includes sampling of various types of chocolates.
 Self guided tours are available in the afternoons, with maps to guide you and a video of the history of the company.
 On the weekends, there is a free chocolate tasting with different themes and categories of chocolates.
-Disclosure: We haven’t been yet but it’s at the top of the list for an upcoming visit to the Burlington area.

 6. Check out an Ice Age era pothole: The Basin at Franconia Notch State Park is easily accessible via hiking trails in Franconia Notch State Park.
 The Park also includes a river, cliffs, woods, trails, and spots for fishing.
 Stop for a picnic lunch, watch the waterfall pour into the 30 foot basin, and be sure to look for the “Old Man’s Foot” at the end.
 The White Mountains make for a picture perfect backdrop.
-Disclosure: We haven’t explore this exact location but it’s also on our 2018-2019 travel list.

 - If you have an account with Bank of America, make sure you check out the Museums on Us program offered each month, when you can gain entrance to dozens of museum for free.
 Check out the full list here.